nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+### Adding a profile picture: `picture`

+Adds a profile picture to an existing person in FriendDex.

+Format: `picture INDEX FILE_PATH`

+* The image of the person should be at FILE_PATH.

+Examples:
+* `picture 1 /Users/john/Desktop/jake.png`

 ### Listing all persons : `list`

 Shows a list of all persons in FriendDex.